 Most treatments are covered by the public prescription drug insurance plan or private insurance plans.
 A prescription from your doctor or pharmacist may be needed in order for you to be reimbursed.
 Ask one of these professionals to know how to get a refund.

 Certain alternative approaches, such as acupuncture, hypnosis, aversion therapy, phytotherapy, and homeopathy, claim to help with smoking cessation.
 However, no scientific study has confirmed their effectiveness in helping you beat your dependency on tobacco.

 The relaxation effect of some approaches may be of help as a complement to a pharmacological aid.
 But before turning to one or another of these approaches, get information on the therapist’s training, the safety of the method or means used, the number of sessions, the cost, and whether that cost can be reimbursed by your insurance plan.

 If you are planning to use natural products, remember that they are not automatically safe.
-Get information from a pharmacist on the risks of interaction with other medications that you might be taking.
+Get information from a doctor or a health care professional on the risks of interaction with other medications that you might be taking.

 An electronic cigarette (e-cigarette) is an electronic device containing a battery and a microprocessor that produces a vapour.
 There are 2 types of e-cigarettes: those that contain nicotine and those that do not.
 Even though the sale of electronic cigarettes has not been regulated in Canada, they are gaining in popularity, in part due to Internet marketing.
 E-cigarettes appear to be promising cessation aids for certain types of smokers.
 However, Health Canada and the Direction nationale de santé publique du Québec (Quebec Public Health Department) recommend that Canadians exercise caution, because their composition may not correspond to what is indicated on the packaging; for example, they may contain nicotine even though is it written “without nicotine” on the packaging.
-It is therefore recommended to discuss the issue with a health care professional.
+It is therefore recommended to discuss the issue with your doctor or pharmacist.

 During the Challenge, participants are allowed to use e-cigarettes as a smoking cessation aid.
 However, note that all prize winners must pass a nicotine screening test, regardless of the cessation aid used.
 To learn more, please see the "Rules" section.